 - a.
-A "NO SCHOOL" announcement for your town/city does not automatically mean MRVTHS has no school.
-Listen for the MRVTHS announcement.
-Parents/guardians and students should use their own judgment concerning a bus that is late due to inclement weather. - b.
+A "NO SCHOOL" announcement for your town/city does not automatically mean Monty Tech has no school.
+Listen for Monty Tech announcement.
+Parents/guardians and students should use their own judgment concerning a bus that is late due to inclement weather or driving to school. - b.
 Cancellations are posted on our web site. - c.
-Students/Staff will be notified via MRVTHS's automated phone system.
+Students/Staff will be notified via Monty Tech's automated phone system.